Skip to content

 Apply the six analytical lenses to the findings from your audit.

 Run Entity Resolution first to unify your actor registry.
 Temporal Parser second to surface timeline anomalies.
 Then Argumentation and Contradiction in parallel.
 Bias Detection and Accountability last — they consume findings from the earlier lenses.
-Use the Phase 4 eight-type contradiction taxonomy to classify every inconsistency found.
+Use the eight-type contradiction taxonomy to classify every inconsistency found.

 04